 Who Is Eligible For A FHA 203(k) Loan?

-The good news is that applying for a FHA 203(k) loan is probably not as hard as you think.
+The good news is that applying for an FHA 203(k) loan is probably not as complicated as you think.
 The essential requirement is that the FHA 203(k) loan is for people who are looking to buy a primary home or if you’re refinancing you already live in the home.
 It’s not for investment properties, vacation homes, or property flipping.

-The FHA 203(k) loan in California has flexible guidelines for approval; similar to those for a regular FHA loan.
+The FHA 203(k) loan in California has flexible guidelines for approval, similar to those for a regular FHA loan.
 Most lenders would like to see a 620 or higher credit score, but some will go below 620 all the way down to a 580 credit score.
 Traditional construction loans typically want a credit score of at least 700 or higher, so the 203k is an excellent option for someone with less-than-perfect credit.

-The Debt-To-Income (DTI) ratio should be less than 43% but you might be able to go a bit higher and you can borrower up to 110% of the property’s future value.
+The Debt-To-Income (DTI) ratio should be less than 43%, but you might be able to go a bit higher, and you can borrow up to 110% of the property’s future value.

 The downpayment requirement is 3.5% of the home price plus the total project cost.
 So if you buy a home for $250,000 and repairs are $20,000, then your minimum down payment is $9,450.00.
 And the great news is the down payment can come from you or be given to you as a gift.

 FHA 203(k) Refinance Loan

 The primary use of the FHA 203(k) loan in California is for the purchase and improvement of a home, but you can use the loan on a home you already live in by refinancing your current mortgage into a new FHA 203(k) loan.
 Your loan amount would equal the mortgage you are paying off plus the funds needed to repair and improve the home.

-An appraisal will be done and in the report, the appraiser will give a current value and a future value that is needed to get the loan approved.
+An appraisal will be done, and in the report, the appraiser will give a current value and a future value that is needed to get the loan approved.
 Your maximum loan amount is 110% of the home’s future value, times 97.5%.

 Important FHA 203(k) Loan FAQ